mulesoft-consulting/hashicorp-secure-properties-provider/README.md

-# hashicorp-secure-properties-provider
-This module allows to read properties from the hashicorp vault as opposed to properties file

 # The HashiCorp hashicorp-secure-properties

 The HashiCorp Secure Properties connector allows you to retrieve properties from an HashiCorp Vault instance in a similar way as the mule-secure-configuration-property module